Puppy Nutrition 101: What to Feed Your Growing Pup

-Your puppy’s first year of life is a time of rapid growth, development, and discovery—and it all starts with proper nutrition.
-Feeding your puppy the right food in the right way lays the foundation for lifelong health, helping to build strong bones, a healthy brain, a resilient immune system, and balanced behavior.
+Puppy nutrition plays a critical role in your dog’s growth, development, and long-term health.
+Your puppy’s first year of life is a time of rapid change—and it all starts with proper nutrition.
+Feeding your puppy the right food in the right way lays the foundation for strong bones, a healthy brain, a resilient immune system, and balanced behavior.

 In this guide, we’ll cover everything you need to know about puppy nutrition, including what to feed, how often to feed, and what to avoid during this crucial growth stage.